-The Banking Activity in Spain operating segment includes all of BBVA's banking and non-banking businesses in Spain, other than those included in the Corporate Center area and Non-Core Real Estate.
+The Banking Activity in Spain operating segment includes all of BBVA's banking and non-banking businesses in Spain, other than those included in the Corporate Center and Non-Core Real Estate.
 The main business units included in this operating segment are:

 - Spanish Retail Network: including individual customers, private banking, small companies and businesses in the domestic market; - Corporate and Business Banking (CBB): which manages small and medium-sized enterprises (SMEs), companies and corporations, public institutions and developer segments; - Corporate and Investment Banking (C&IB): responsible for business with large corporations and multinational groups and the trading floor and distribution business in Spain; and - Other units: which include the insurance business unit in Spain (BBVA Seguros), and the Asset Management unit, which manages Spanish mutual funds and pension funds.
-The provision of loans to real estate developers that are not in difficulties is also included here.
+It also includes the provision of new loans to developers or loans that are no longer in difficulties as well as the portfolios, funding and structural interest rate positions of the euro balance sheet.